OrganicClick/noSQL-social-network-api-challenge/README.md

 5. Run `npm install` to install all dependencies.

+6. Be sure to have MongoDB Compass installed by following the documentation at this link (https://www.mongodb.com/products/tools/compass)

 ## Usage
+1. To start the  server, run `npm start`.
+The server should now be listening at http://localhost:3001 and the MongoDB database should be seeded.

+2. Open the Insomnia application and enter http://localhost:3001 as the base URL

+3. You should now be free to make GET, POST, PUT, and DELETE requests to the specified endpoints as outlined in the source code.

+** NOTE: There is an issue with POST and DELETE requests for reactions that have yet to be resolved.

 ## Contributing
 If you have suggestions or contributions to add, please follow the guidelines listed below.
 Pull requests will be reviewed in the order that they are received.